 What we have not done is try to exclude people from embracing those traditions and making them part of our common culture.
 Imitation, people say, is the sincerest form of flattery.
 Now, the social justice warriors are telling us that if you wear cornrows in your hair as a white girl, for example, you are really stealing the culture of African-Americans.
 Really?
 Is that where we are now?

-The ignorance of racism knows no color, and it is an ugly fashion and repugnant ideology no matter who or whom wears it.
+The ignorance of racism knows no color, and it is an ugly fashion and repugnant ideology no matter who wears it.

 The world is filled with countries where rival clans and tribes fight over imaginary borders.
 We fight endless wars in the name of our own imaginary man in the sky.
 The Middle East is ripping itself apart over the differences between people of the same faith but different tribes.